logo

 You may qualify for citizenship restoration under Article 116.

-Although your ancestor naturalised or lost their German citizenship before the next generation was born, the standard chain-breaking rules do not apply because they fled Nazi persecution.
+Although your ancestor naturalized or lost their German citizenship before the next generation was born, the standard chain-breaking rules do not apply because they fled Nazi persecution.
 Under German law (Article 116 of the Basic Law and §15 StAG), you and your descendants have the right to have your citizenship restored.
 There is no deadline for this claim.

 Note: Since June 27, 2024, dual nationality is fully permitted — you do not need to give up your current citizenship.